yeti-platform/yeti/README.md

 * detect central command and control (C&C) servers
 * understand peer-to-peer networks
 * observe DNS fast-flux infrastructures
+* quickly determine if a network artifact is 'known-bad'

-The aim of Malcom is to make malware analysis *faster* by providing a human-readable version of network traffic originating from a given host or network.
+The aim of Malcom is to make malware analysis and intel gathering *faster* by providing a human-readable version of network traffic originating from a given host or network.
 Convert network traffic information to actionable intelligence faster.

+Check the [wiki](https://github.com/tomchop/malcom/wiki) for a Quickstart and some nice screenshots.

 In the near future, it will also become a collaborative tool (coming soon!)